EXPLORE THIS STORY

 BIASES

-New Delhi covers the attack with a direct citizen angle: three Indian nationals were wounded in Fujairah — a painful reminder that the 8 million Indians working in the Gulf are exposed to the physical consequences of a war that is not theirs
+New Delhi covers the attack with a direct human angle: three Indian nationals were injured in Fujairah—a painful reminder that eight million Indians working in the Gulf are exposed to physical consequences of a conflict not their own.

 Dominant angle identified — does not reflect unanimity of this country’s media